windsome/windpress/README.md

 # What's This?
 This is a (React + Redux + Router + isomorphic + SASS/SCSS + webpack + nodejs + express) starter kit, base from [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit).
-It saves your life in construct a base runnable suit.
-I need your help to improve it.
+It saves your time in construct a base runnable suit.

-Our backend conception comes from WordPress, database tables almost same as WordPress, MetaData, Post, User. clone project: `git clone https://github.com/windsome/airbnb-starter.git`
+clone project: `git clone https://github.com/windsome/one.git`

 # 一元夺宝效果
 ![列表](doc/images/1.png)